Long URL Management Automation

 • Column range

-• The filter, which specifies in which column you would like to insert the shortened URLs
+• The filter specifies in which column you would like to insert the shortened URLs

-Finally, we have to integrate another Google Sheet module but this time with the event "Update a Cell", this way the shortened URL can be added into our Google Sheet.
-Again, we need to fill some fields, such as:
+Finally, we have to integrate another Google Sheets module, but this time with the event "Update a Cell".
+This way, the shortened URL can be added to our Google Sheet.
+Again, we need to fill in some fields, such as:

 • Spreadsheet ID